 Indian Railways had previously rationalised passenger train fares, earlier this year on 1st July 2025, with a small increase in fares per kilometre travelled.
 And now, with effect from 26th December 2025, it is once again similarly increasing the rates for non-AC and AC classes in Mail and Express trains by a nominal amount, to bear the increasing cost of operations.

-- In Ordinary Class: For travel up to 215 kilometres, no increase in fares.
+- In Second Class Ordinary: For travel up to 215 kilometres, there's no increase in fares.

-- In Ordinary Class: For travel above 215 kilometres, 1 Paise per kilometre increase in fares.
+- In Second Class Ordinary: For travel above 215 kilometres, 1 Paise per kilometre increase in fares, such that :

-- For Non-AC class in Mail or Express Trains: 2 Paise per kilometre increase in fares.
+- For AC and Non-AC classes in Mail or Express Trains: 2 Paise per kilometre increase in fares.

-This means that for a 500 kilometres journey in non-AC coaches, you'll have to pay only 10 Rupees extra.
+- For example, for a 500 km journey in non-AC Mail/Express coaches, you'll need to pay only about ₹ 10 extra.

 As Indian Railways has expanded its network and operations significantly over the last decade, it has also increased its manpower, along with several improvements in safety aspects, better facilities and modernisation in coaches, train services, and railway stations.